- Indexed using Clarivate Analytics: Science Citation Index Expanded (SCIE), Scopus, and EBSCO.

 This Journal is a member of the Committee on Publication Ethics.

 Please read the guidelines below then visit the journal’s submission site http://mc.manuscriptcentral.com/ijebm to upload your manuscript.
 Please note that manuscripts not conforming to these guidelines may be returned.
+Remember you can log in to the submission site at any time to check on the progress of your paper through the peer review process.

 Only manuscripts of sufficient quality that meet the aims and scope of International Journal of Engineering Business Management will be reviewed.